 Make sure your racket gives you good control, has a large head, an efficient frame, and a big sweet spot – all great for league play.
 The right tennis racket will help you serve better and absorb shocks.

 - HEAD Ti.S6 Strung Tennis Racquet (4-1/2), Strung.

 - Babolat 2019 Pure Aero Lite Tennis Racquet.

 What’s the best lighter or heavier tennis racket?

-Your playing style and performance influence whether you should use a lightweight or heavy tennis racket.
-Advanced, professional, and baseline players all used heavy-weight tennis rackets.
+Your playing style and skill level should guide whether you use a lightweight or heavy tennis racket.
+Advanced, pro, and baseline players typically use heavy rackets.

 The heavy rackets always cause severe arm pain.
 As a result, each racket has its own set of specifications and quality.
 When returning shoes, the stronger the racket, the more force it can generate.
 Tennis elbow patients may benefit from heavier rackets.

-Junior players prefer to swing faster rackets, which are lightweight rackets.
+Junior players prefer to swing faster rackets, which are lightweight.
 Easy-to-maneuver rackets always provide more power but less control and stability.
-Beginner players should always use a racket with a faster and more compact swing.
+Beginner players should always use a faster and more compact swing racket.

 |Lighter Rating||Heavier Rating|

 |Easy Gripped||4.5 (For Beginners)|